mujeeb-ali/MazeGame-DSAProject/README.md

 **1. Java Development Kit (JDK):** o	Ensure JDK 8 or higher is installed on your system. o	Add java and javac to your system's PATH environment variable.

 **2. Required Files:**
 o	Download the project folder, which includes:
+	Cell.java
 	MazeGame.java
 	MazeGUI.java
 	DijkstraSolver.java
 	Maze.java
 	Levels.java
+	MazeGame.png

 	Supporting .class files.
+and Name that Folder as DSA_Final_Project or remove this pakage name from above files.
 ________________________________________
 # Steps to Run
 **Option 1: Using an IDE**